MASILab/masimrs/README.md

 **-s /seg.nii.gz 1+2,3** or **--seg /seg.nii.gz 1+2,3**

 This allows MASIMRS to perform an optional regional analysis and takes two arguments: `/seg.nii.gz` and `1+2,3`.
-The first, `/seg.nii.gz`, is a path to a tissue segmentation NIFTI file co-registered to `/INPUTS/my.dcm`.
+The first, `/seg.nii.gz`, is a path relative to the *inside* of the container to a tissue segmentation NIFTI file co-registered to `/INPUTS/my.dcm`.
 The second is a plus (`+`) or comma (`,`) separated list of labels in `/seg.nii.gz` corresponding to the regions intended to be analyzed.
 For `1+2,3`, regions 1 and 2 will be considered as one region separately from region 3.

+This option can be used multiple times to analyze multiple regions from multiple segmentation files in one command.

 **-r REF** or **--ref REF**